 The surname Broadarock was first found in Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they were descended from the Ryans, Lords of Idrone, more specifically from Bruader or Bruadaran an Irish Prince of the Heremon line.
 His name was derived from the Irish "bruadair" which means "a dream."

-Important Dates for the Broadarock family
+Early History of the Broadarock family

 This web page shows only a small excerpt of our Broadarock research.
 Another 63 words (4 lines of text) covering the years 1660, 1627, 1711, 1692, 1693, 1695, 1699, 1654, 1730, 1692, 1693, 1703, 1713, 1656, 1728, 1660, 1728, 1660, 1660, 1641, 1653 and 1670 are included under the topic Early Broadarock History in all our PDF Extended History products and printed products wherever possible.

 Broadarock Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Broadarock that are preserved in archival documents are Broderick, Brodrick, Brodrig, Brouderick and many more.

 Early Notables of the Broadarock family (pre 1700)

 Notable amongst the family name at this time was Sir Thomas Brodrick, of Wandsworth; and his son, Sir St. John Brodrick, of Midleton (1627-1711), an Irish Member of Parliament for County Cork (1692-1693) and (1695-1699); and his son, Thomas...